rishi255/askthedocs/README.md

 ## Features

+-   ⚡ Quickly query your docs with natural language
--   📄 Drop PDF or TXT documentation into a folder — no config needed
+-   📄 Simply drop PDF or TXT documentation into a folder — no config needed
--   🔍 Handles multi-column PDFs (technical docs supported well)
+-   🛠️ Process once, reuse anytime for efficient Q&A
 -   💬 Interactive command-line chat interface
 -   🧠 RAG pipeline powered by LangGraph and Weaviate
 -   🌐 \[Coming soon] Auto-scrape docs from URLs